 Applications can be rolled out much more rapidly as servers are readily available.
 This accelerates time to market.

-Shared resources mean if the overhead is lightweight, compute is reduced and therefore a savings is gained.
+Shared networking resources mean if the overhead is lightweight, compute is reduced and therefore a savings is gained.

-Bandwidth can be a big benefit as locating the service right in the cloud means work-from-home employees and customers can take advantage of the cloud providers’ sizeable and more reliable connection speeds.
+Bandwidth can be a big benefit as locating the service right in the cloud means work-from-home employees and customers can take advantage of the cloud service providers’ sizeable and more reliable connection speeds.

 Resiliency in the cloud is first-rate.
 What NetOps team wants to worry about the server failing?
 IaaS providers have built-in fault tolerance.

-Less hardware to manage at smallish remote offices means things like routing and firewalls can be provisioned in the cloud.
+Less physical hardware to manage at smallish remote offices means things like routing and firewalls can be provisioned in the cloud.

 If the application needs to be rolled out into a CDN environment, orchestration tools like Kubernetes make expansion to far-reaching geographic locations much easier to deploy.